iamshadmirza/BlogsByShad/blogs/from-nothing-to-hashnode/index.md

 There are a few very important lessons I learned that I am going to keep with myself throughout my life.
 I would like to share with you.

 1. Hard work always pays off.
 Believe it and keep hustling.
-2. You can make luck work for you by hardwork.
+2. You can make luck work for you by hard work.
 3. Don't undermine the effect of toxic work culture.
 Leave as soon as possible even at a cost of less pay.
 It might affect you for a long time even after leaving the place.
 4. What goes in, comes back.
 Contribute to the community and the community will contribute to your success.
 Try to be helpful.
 5. Difficult situation requires extra effort.
 Choose what you can sacrifice to get what you really want.
 For me, it was early morning sleep for 4 extra hours of learning.